Candida Martinelli's Italophile Site

 There are classic books about Venice available for free on the Internet's most wonderful source for classic books: Project Gutenberg.

-These are links to the download pages for these books.
+These are links to the download pages for these FREE books.
 They are available in various formats, such as EPUB, Kindle, plain text, HTML, and others.

 But there is also a button on the page, that you can click on if you wish to just read the book online.
 But I suggest you read the books online by selecting the HTML version.
 That way you can see all the book's images, and the text chapters are hyperlinked.